 At the time of the announcement, TCEQ's Commissioners had not identified the successor.
 To allow a smooth transition once one has been selected, Mr. Hyde will step down the end of March but will remain at the agency through the month of April.

-If you require assistance with permitting or any other environmental issue, contact the Trinity office nearest you by calling (800) 229-6655.
+If you require assistance with permitting or any other environmental issue, contact Trinity at (800) 229-6655.